shimspedy/sengov/content/states/new-york/pete-harckham/_index.md

 seo_title: "contact Senator Pete Harckham"
 subheader:
      greeting: Contact Senator Pete Harckham
-     description: Peter Harckham, born on September 16, 1960, is an American businessman and politician from the State of New York.
+     description: Peter Harckham, born on September 16, 1960, is an American politician from the State of New York.
 A member of the Democratic Party, Harckham represents Senate District 40 in the New York State Senate.
-He was first elected in 2018, defeating incumbent Terrence Murphy.
+He was first elected in 2018, defeating incumbent Terrence Murphy, and re-elected in 2020 and 2022—the culmination so far of a distinguished career in public service.
 description: Contact Senator Pete Harckham of New York.
 Contact information for Pete Harckham includes email address, phone number, and mailing address.
 image: pete-harckham.jpeg
 video: